 The rule is – ‘If various elements of a bundled service are naturally bundled in the ordinary course of business, it shall be treated as provision of a single service which gives such bundle its essential character’

-Whether the services are bundled in the ordinary course of business, would depend upon the normal or frequent practices followed in the area of business to which services relate.
-Such normal and frequent practices adopted in a business can be ascertained from several indicators some of which are listed below :
+Whether services are bundled in the ordinary course of business would depend upon the normal or frequent practices followed in the area of business to which services relate.
+Such normal and frequent practices adopted in a business can be ascertained from several indicators some of which are listed below –

 Illustration: A supply of a package consisting of canned foods, sweets, chocolates, cakes, dry fruits, aerated drinks and fruit juices when supplied for a single, price is a mixed supply.
 Each of these items can be supplied separately and is not dependent on any other.
 It shall not be a mixed supply if these items are supplied separately.

-In order to identify if the particular supply is a mixed supply, the first requisite is to rule out that the supply is a composite supply.
+In order to identify if the particular supply is a Mixed Supply, the first requisite is to rule out that the supply is a composite supply.
 A supply can be a mixed supply only if it is not a composite supply.
-As a corollary it can be said that if the transaction consists of supplies not naturally bundled in the ordinary course of business then it would be a mixed supply.
-Once the amenability of the transaction as a composite supply is ruled out, it would be a mixed supply, classified in terms of supply of goods or services attracting highest rate of tax.
+As a corollary it can be said that if the transaction consists of supplies not naturally bundled in the ordinary course of business then it would be a Mixed Supply.
+Once the amenability of the transaction as a composite supply is ruled out, it would be a mixed supply, classified in terms of a supply of goods or services attracting highest rate of tax.

-The following illustration given in the Education Guide of CBEC referred above can be a pointer towards a mixed supply of services:
+The following illustration given in the Education Guide of CBEC referred to above can be a pointer towards a mixed supply of services: –

-Determination of tax liability of composite and mixed supplies
+Determination of tax liability of tax liability of Composite and Mixed Supplies

-The tax liability on a composite or a mixed supply shall be determined in the following manner:
+The tax liability on a composite or a mixed supply shall be determined in the following manner, namely: —

-a) acomposite supply comprising two or more supplies, one of which is a principal supply, shall be treated as a supply of such principal supply
+a) acomposite supply comprising two or more supplies, one of which is a principal supply, shall be treated as a supply of such principal supply; and

 If the composite supply involves supply of services as principal supply, such composite supply would qualify as supply of services and accordingly the provisions relating to time of supply of services would be applicable.
 Alternatively, if composite supply involves supply of goods as principal supply, such composite supply would qualify as supply of goods and accordingly, the provisions relating to time of supply of goods would be applicable.